sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 All features discussed so far are part of existing Web standards and implementations.

-The Nablla type model requires no new native APIs.
+The Sercrod type model requires no new native APIs.
 It constructs an attribute-first, full regeneration UI model on top of:

 - attribute-first semantics
 - full regeneration of the DOM from templates